 1. Horizon 7.0 AE

-If you’re looking for a challenging workout, then the Horizon 7.0 AE will give you one.
+If you’re looking for a challenging workout, the Horizon 7.0 AE will give you one.
 The flywheel weighs 23 pounds and with a choice from 20 different resistance levels and incline levels, you’ll be burning calories in just a few minutes.

 The pedals have a low step-on height, which makes it easy to get on and off the elliptical, which is great if you’re recovering from an injury or if you have any stiffness in the joints.
-You’ll have full range of motion as it has a 20-inch stride length that follows the natural footpath.
+You’ll have full range of motion as it has a 20-inch stride length that follows a natural footpath.

 You’ll be able to stream workouts or your favorite TV show while working out, as this elliptical uses Bluetooth technology to pair with your device and has built-in speakers.